 MOD CME/15/5#10904

-3 b) These Regulations recognize in Article 9 the right of Members to allow special arrangements.
+3 b) These Regulations recognize in Article 9 the right of Member States to allow special arrangements.

 Reasons: The modification proposed is purely editorial.

 ADD CME/15/6#10906

 3A c) These Regulations recognize that Member States shall take the necessary measures to prevent interruptions of services and shall ensure that no harm is caused by their operating agencies to the operating agencies of other Member States which are operating in accordance with the provisions of these Regulations.